 In April 2013 North East Water completed a temporary water filtration plant for Harrietville.
 The fully automatic plant alleviated the need to cart water from Bright and enabled water to be drawn from the Ovens River and treated in Harrietville, before being supplied to residents.

-The Harrietville watreatment plant uses water taken from the Ovens River.
-Treatment includes coagulation, flocculation, granular media filters and chlorination.
+The Harrietville water treatment plant uses water taken from the Ovens River and treatment includes coagulation, flocculation, granular media filters and chlorination.

 Harrietville’s Water Supply Today

-Harrietville has its own water supply system.
-The town is subject to high seasonal peaks in demand when tourists visit the town.
+Harrietville has its own water supply system and the town is subject to high seasonal peaks in demand when tourists visit the town.

 Water is sourced from the east branch of the Ovens River and gravitates to the nearby water treatment plant.
-There is no raw water storage.
-There was a previous supply from Simmons Creek to Harrietville, but this is no longer used.
+There was a previous supply from Simmons Creek to Harrietville, but this was taken offline and is no longer used.

 Centralised Sewerage System Explored for the Town